 Prose divorce: Can you handle it?

 Some people file for divorce without a lawyer.
 In some cases, you and your spouse may have made a promise to one another that you would not be filing for divorce and then hiring lawyers.
-Your divorce would be simple and amicable.
+Your divorce would be amicable and straightforward.
 No need to hire lawyers to complicate things or add costs to an already costly process, you figure.
 This sounds ideal, but the devil is buried in the details as it so often is.

 The result is that you spend time, money, and effort in an attempt to represent yourself in a legal case only to find out that you need to hire a lawyer anyway.
 This can be a bitter pill to swallow and one that tastes awful on the way down.
-While there are very few errors that cannot be undone, sometimes the fact that you have used up a lot of time needlessly at the beginning of a case is enough to make you roll your eyes in disgust.
+While very few errors cannot be undone, sometimes the fact that you have used up a lot of time needlessly at the beginning of a case is enough to make you roll your eyes in disgust.

 That would be my first point: hiring a child custody lawyer would allow you to save time, minimize mistakes, and avoid costly errors at the beginning of your case.
 Now, on to my second point of this blog post.